 I love a good night out at the Bingo; it’s not just for older women, in fact playing Free Bingo online is growing at a ridiculous rate!
-So off the back of that I though I would put together ten fun facts about Bingo…
+So off the back of that I though I would put together ten fun random facts about Bingo…

 Did you know Bingo wasn’t originally called Bingo, it was called Beano and it was played at most Country Fairs.